The modal logic of arithmetic potentialism and the universal algorithm

-Finally, let me briefly discuss how arithmetic potentialism relates to the interpretation of Maddy's MAXIMIZE principle~\cite{Maddy1997:NaturalismInMathematics} in arithmetic foundations.
+Finally, let me briefly discuss how arithmetic potentialism relates to the interpretation of Maddy's \textsc{maximize} principle~\cite{Maddy1997:NaturalismInMathematics} in arithmetic foundations.
 Maddy directs us by her maxim to adopt foundational theories that maximize the range of mathematical possibility.
-A straightforward interpretation of this in arithmetic would seem to lead us to models of the arithmetic maximality principle, where every sentence $\sigma$ that could become necessarily true is already true.
-By theorem~\ref{Theorem.Maximal-Sigma1-extension}, these are precisely the models exhibiting a maximal $\Sigma_1$ arithmetic theory, making a maximal assertion of existence in arithmetic.
+She speaks of maximizing the space of available isomorphism types, and a naive interpretation of that would seem to lead us always to prefer end-extending the model of arithmetic, since every extension realizes additional isomorphism types, which are not available in the previous model.
+No model can be fully maximal in this sense, however, since every model has proper end-extensions.
+Let me propose an alternative natural interpretation of the maximize imperative, however, which is that we should maximize the collection of sentences that are necessarily true.
+This would be true in the models of the arithmetic maximality principle, where every sentence $\sigma$ that could become necessarily true is already necessarily true.
+By theorem~\ref{Theorem.Maximal-Sigma1-extension}, these are precisely the models exhibiting a maximal $\Sigma_1$ arithmetic theory---we would be maximizing the true existence assertions in arithmetic, which is surely a way of fulfilling her idea about maximizing isomorphism types.
 The problem for Maddy, however, is that all such theories necessarily make numerous inconsistency assertions.
 In particular, they all think $\neg\Con(\PA)$ and much more.
 Since they have maximized the collection of sentences $\sigma$ for which $\necessary\sigma$ holds, they have also maximized the collection of true sentences $\sigma$ for which $\PA_k+\neg\sigma$ is inconsistent.
-But Maddy doesn't usually seem to take her MAXIMIZE principle to compel one towards holding that most mathematical theories are inconsistent.
+But Maddy doesn't usually seem to take her \textsc{maximize} principle to compel one towards holding that most mathematical theories are inconsistent.